Rafiere/Rafiere/README.md

   - SGBDs: MySQL, PostgreSQL and MongoDB

-  - Others: SQL, Bash and Clojure
+  - Other Languages: SQL and Bash

+  - Other Tools: Docker, Kubernetes, Firebase, Prometheus and Grafana